ckolderup/narratron/README.md

  * Ruby 2.1.2
  * Rails 4.1.1
  * Using rbenv and bundler
- * sqlite3 in development
- * postgresql in production
+ * postgresql in development and production

 ## Can I help?

 Probably!
 If you spot anything small that needs fixing, you're welcome to send a pull request.
-For anything bigger I'd love to talk about it first—feel free to get in touch with me and we can talk about it.
+For anything bigger I'd love to discuss it first—feel free to get in touch with me and we can chat.